pingcap/docs/tidb-cloud/data-service-manage-github-integration.md

 ## Step 1.
 Connect your Data App to GitHub

 You can connect your Data App to GitHub when you create the App.
-For more information, see [Create a Data App](/tidb-cloud/data-service-manage-data-app.md)
+For more information, see [Create a Data App](/tidb-cloud/data-service-manage-data-app.md).

 If you did not enable the GitHub connection during the app creation, you can still enable it as follows:

 1. Navigate to the [**Data Service**](https://tidbcloud.com/console/data-service) page of your project.
 2. In the left pane, click the name of your target Data App to view its details.
-3. In the **Connect to GitHub** area, click **Connect**.
+3. On the **Settings** tab, click **Connect** in the **Connect to GitHub** area.
 A dialog box for connection settings is displayed.
 4. In the dialog box, perform the following steps:

     1. Click **Install on GitHub**, and then follow the on-screen instructions to install **TiDB Cloud Data Service** as an application on your target repository.
     2. Click **Authorize** to authorize access to the application on GitHub.
-    3. Specify the target repository, branch, and directory where you want to save the configuration files of your Data App.
+    3. Specify the target repository, branch, and directory where you want to store the configuration files of your Data App.

         > **Note:**
         >